 - Don't Take it For Granted You're also going to need to consider your mental health a priority in your life.
 That doesn't mean that you need to be in a stress-free bubble, but it does mean that you need to make sure that you don't get too wild or do anything that can bring your anxiety back.
 Continue your relaxation strategies and always do activities (like exercise) that improve mental health.

 - Be Proud You should also be proud and accountable for overcoming your anxiety.
 Consider helping others.
 Find your own innovative techniques.
 Write about it.
 You need to have a mindset that recognizes that you overcame these obstacles.
 It'll keep you focused on maintaining the improvements you've made.

 Exercise, healthy eating, avoiding stressful activities – these are all parts of continuing a mentally healthy lifestyle.
 Recovery doesn't just end when you cure your anxiety.
 You also need to make sure that you continue those gains as long as possible.

-Anxiety recovery starts at your symptoms.
-Before you go, make sure you take my free 7 minute anxiety test now.
+Anxiety recovery starts with your symptoms.
+Before you go, make sure you take my free 7-minute anxiety test now.
 Get your free anxiety profile and learn more about what it takes to completely recover from anxiety.